alphagov/passport-verify/README.md

 API
 -----------

-See [https://alphagov.github.io/passport-verify/modules/_passport_verify_.html](the API documentation) for more details.
+See [the API documentation](https://alphagov.github.io/passport-verify/modules/_passport_verify_.html) for more details.

 Development
 -----------